 As we adjust to the at-home “new normal” in the face of COVID-19, we have all come to depend heavily on mobile devices to manage our basic needs.
-In response, a greater number of companies are transitioning resources towards finding new and innovative ways to reach customers at home.
+In response, a greater number of companies are transitioning resources towards finding new and innovative ways to reach customers at home, including with emerging technology.
 Of the latest mobile technology trends, augmented reality (AR) has emerged as an innovative new way for businesses to showcase products and services.
 With mobile AR experiences, the customer is able to interact and experience products that are digitally represented in three-dimensional space.
 The value in being able to offer this feature to customers is more important than ever as many do not feel safe returning to stores, but still want the ‘try-before-you-buy’ experience.

 There is no one-size-fits all approach to user testing when it comes to AR mobile technologies given how new it is and how different the intended experiences can be.
 With this in mind, we have created a general guideline to help provide you with some fundamentals and strategies to help you create a testing plan specific for your needs.
 In order to develop this strategy, Key Lime Interactive ran a small user study focused on testing out methodologies for how to best run AR mobile user experience studies.
 From this research, we were able to develop insight into what components you should consider when designing a user study on AR mobile capabilities.